oomphinc/scss-scaffold/README.md

 New changes that get merged to master should also receive a new tagged release.

-Follow the conventions outlined here: http://semver.org/ to determine the new release number you should bump up to,
+Follow the conventions outlined here: http://semver.org/ to determine the new release number you should bump up to.

 To create a tag locally, use the following command:
 ```sh